Landfill sources (A_10)

 Percentage of land area with runoff collection network. | 100% |

-Percentage of surface area of the Service Area with runoff water collection and treatment. | 100% |
+Percentage of the surface area of the Service Area with runoff water collection and treatment. | 100% |

 7) It should be noted that these percentages are percentages in relation to the service area in which activities are or may be carried out.
 The area of the service area, which corresponds to marshland and has no facilities, has been disregarded.

-No. of vessels | 3 |
+No of vessels | 3 |

-Frequency of cleaning | When floating debris is present |
+Frequency of cleaning | In the presence of floating elements |

-Weight of waste collected in mt | 0.378 |
+Weight of waste collected in mt | 4.795 |

 Activation of the Maritime Interior Plan (MIP) (A_16)

-Number of marine pollution incidents that did not require activation of the IMP* | 0 |
+Number of marine pollution incidents that did not require activation of the MIP* | 0 |

-Number of marine pollution emergencies that have required activation of the IMPof a concession without activation of the Port's IMP ("Alert") | 0 |
+Number of marine pollution emergencies that have required the activation of the MIP.
+Of any concession without activation of the Port's IMP ("Alert") | 3 |

-Number of marine pollution emergencies that have required the activation of the Port's IMP ("Alert")(**) | 4 |
+Number of marine pollution emergencies that have required the activation of the Port's MIP ("Alert") (**) | 4 |

 Number of marine pollution emergencies that have required the activation of the National Maritime Plan ("situation 1 or higher") | 0 |